-Metals are the electropositive element.
-Electropositive element tend to donate electrons and form positive ions.
+Metals are the electropositive element where they tend to donate electrons and form positive ions and become stable.
 For example:

 Metal oxides are generally basic in nature but it can also be amphoteric in nature.
 Amphoteric oxides mean that they are acidic as well as basic in nature.
 Some of the metals like sodium and potassium react vigorously with oxygen.
 Whenever sodium or potassium is exposed to air it catches fire.
 Hence, they are kept in kerosene.